-Stuart J. Rowan, the Kent Hale Smith Professor in the Department of Macromolecular Science and Engineering, has been recognized by the Cleveland Section of the American Chemical Society as the winner of the 2014 Edward W. Morley Medal.
+Eric Baer, Distinguished University Professor and the Herbert Henry Dow Professor of Science and Engineering in the Department of Macromolecular Science and Engineering, has been recognized by the Ohio-Region Section of the American Physical Society with the William Fowler Award for Distinguished Research in Physics.

 The William Fowler Award honors the society’s members who have done outstanding research in the field, and there have been just 12 recipients since the award’s inception 25 years ago.

 Discussions, the undergraduate-run research journal at Case Western Reserve University, is accepting submissions for its spring issue.

 The journal accepts research papers written by undergraduate students from around the world and from a variety of disciplines, including science and engineering.

 Papers for the spring issue must be submitted by April 11.

 Ozan Akkus, professor of mechanical and aerospace engineering, has been inducted into the American Institute for Medical and Biological Engineering (AIMBE)’s College of Fellows.